raidionics/Raidionics-Slicer/README.md

 # Raidionics 3D Slicer plugin
-Plugin developed to perform automatic segmentation and clinical reporting using custom models.
+Plugin developed to perform automatic segmentation and clinical reporting (RADS) using custom models.

 Please cite the following article if you use the plugin:
 >`@misc{,`